ipfs/kubo/README.md

 This repo is not be used standalone.
 It's used by the gateway code in go-ipfs.
 It'll be merged into the gateway package, once the gateway has been extracted from go-ipfs.

 ![](http://gateway.ipfs.io/ipfs/Qmf82jUC9ZuoSTCNY55hyx3HmiDed3WnhFD5PC7CTSPmC2/cap.png)

+## Updating

+1. Make changes to _both_ dir-index.html and dir-index-uncat.html.
+2. Follow the instructions in [go-ipfs](https://github.com/ipfs/go-ipfs/tree/master/assets#updating-dir-index-html) for updating the directory index.

 ## Contribute